mmbman/Katagiri/index.md

 ## Latest Updates

+**December 30, 2023**: Improved the summary for [Blue Cliff Record Case 38 Talk 1: Feng Hsueh’s Workings of the Iron Ox](1982-12-22-Blue-Cliff-Record-Case-38-Talk-1).

 **December 29, 2023**: Posted information on upcoming classes, and more.

 **December 26, 2023**: Posted rough draft of [Lay Ordination Lecture 6 of 7: Three Collective Pure Precepts](1986-04-26-Three-Collective-Pure-Precepts).